Rutgers Cancer Institute of New Jersey

 New Brunswick, NJ 08903-2681

-Before starting an exercise program, check with your doctor about any possible medical problems you may have that would limit your exercise program.
+Before you start, check with your doctor about any problems that would limit your workout program.

-Consider making an appointment with a certified athletic trainer to help you develop a safe, effective, and enjoyable exercise program.
-You can find a trainer at a local gym or through a referral from your doctor or a friend.
-Make sure this person understands your goals and can help you maintain an exercise program that you will enjoy and stick with.
+Think about setting up some time with a certified athletic trainer to make a safe and effective program that you will enjoy.
+You can find a trainer at a local gym or through your doctor or a friend.
+Make sure this person understands your goals and can help you create exercise program that you will enjoy and stick with.

 American Council on Exercise